 The defense of innocent ingestion and unknowing ingestion are powerful defenses in failed military drug tests, if there is evidence and research to support the claim you and your military defense attorney present to your commander.
 We have successfully defended service members at separation boards and discharge boards based on these defenses.
 Additionally, we have presented evidence and memorandums in support that commanders have made the basis for terminating or dismissing a separation proceeding or non-judicial punishment proceeding.

-What Should I do after a Positive Urinalysis in the Military?
+What Should I Do After a Positive Urinalysis in the Military?

 First and foremost, ensure you understand your rights and the procedures that you are facing, if you have a positive urinalysis in the military.
 Some of the rights you have following a positive urinalysis in the military are determined by your branch in the military, your number of years of service, and whether you are enlisted or an officer.